Shares rebound as Turkish lira pulls out of dive

 The downdraft for emerging market currencies stopped, with the South African rand ZAR=, Russian ruble RUB= and Mexican peso MXN=, a proxy for emerging market currencies, all rising.

-Still, MSCI’s emerging markets index for equities .MSCIEF fell to its lowest since July 2017 before paring most losses for the day to trade down slightly.
+Still, MSCI’s emerging markets index for equities .MSCIEF fell to its lowest since July 2017 before paring most losses for the day to close down slightly.

 The euro fell, hitting 13-month lows against the dollar and Swiss franc, as traders fretted over the exposure of European banks to Turkey.